Ghana Action Project

 Need to know

-- Pre departure briefing – all volunteers are invited to a group briefing prior to departure
+- Pre departure briefing – all volunteers will attend a group briefing prior to departure

-- Programme debrief at the end of the 6 weeks
+- There will be a project debrief at the end of the 6 weeks

 Volunteers will live with a host family providing a unique opportunity to live with local people.
 Ghanaian society is far more traditional than western society and your hosts will expect you to live as a family member and spend time with them, whilst welcoming you with open arms.
 Your host family will also provide you with food which is a another great opportunity to become immersed in the Ghanaian culture.